Kōmeitō (1962–1998): History

 In 1969, the Kōmeitō became the third political party in Japan.

-In the 1980s Akahata discovered that many Soka Gakkai members were rewarding acquaintances with presents in return for Komeito votes, and that Okinawa residents had changed their addresses to elect Komeito politicians.
+In the 1980s discovered that many Soka Gakkai members were rewarding acquaintances with presents in return for Komeito votes, and that Okinawa residents had changed their addresses to elect Komeito politicians.
 It was also revealed that while the party was technically separate from the Soka Gakkai, monetary donations made that were tax exempt were being funneled into funding for the Kōmeitō party as revealed by an expelled Kōmeitō member of the Tokyo municipal assembly.
 It was usually supportive of the Japan Socialist Party, and opposed the LDP (Liberal Democratic Party), the major ruling party at that time.

-Ideologically, Kōmeitō proposed a mild form of what it called “humanitarian socialism,” which its one-time secretary general Hiroshi Hojo defined as “a Buddhist version of Christian Democratic socialism.”
+Ideologically, Kōmeitō proposed a mild form of what it called "humanitarian socialism", which its one-time secretary general Hiroshi Hojo defined as "a Buddhist version of Christian Democratic socialism".

 Kōmeitō did quite well, and in 1993, when the LDP was for the first time declared an opposition party, the Kōmeitō became one of the ruling parties, headed by the liberal Japan New Party, but which also included the Democratic Socialist Party, Japan Renewal Party, the New Party Sakigake, and the Japan Socialist Party.
 In 1994, the latter two parties left the coalition, and in July they took over the rule, making another coalition with the LDP.
 The Kōmeitō was again thrown into opposition.
 On December 5, 1994, The Kōmeitō split into two parties.
-The Lower House chairs and some of Upper House chairs formed Kōmeitō New Party, and five days later, they joined into the New Frontier Party.
+The Lower House chairs and some of Upper House chairs formed Kōmeitō New Party, and five days later joined into the New Frontier Party.
 The others, i.e. local assembly members and the rest of the Upper House chairs, formed Kōmei and independent friend of the New Frontier Party.

-In 1998, however, the New Frontier Party dissolved, and former Kōmeitō members formed New Peace Party and Reform Club.
+In 1998, the New Frontier Party dissolved, and former Kōmeitō members formed New Peace Party and Reform Club.
 They merged with Kōmei in the same year and then became known as the NKP (New Kōmeitō Party).
 The NKP adopted a more conservative agenda than the former Kōmeitō and in 1999 they supported the ruling party, the LDP.